 - This post contains affiliate links.
 Read more here.

-Protein is an essential part of any diet—including for dogs.
+Protein is an essential part of any diet, especially for dogs.
 But not all dogs can handle a diet high in protein—and for those dogs, low protein dog food is a must.

 But what qualifies as a “low protein” dog food?
 What dogs would benefit most from a diet low in protein (and what dogs wouldn’t)?
 And what should pet parents be looking for when shopping for this particular kind of dog food?

-We asked Leslie Brooks, DVM and veterinary advisor at betterpet—an online resource promoting responsible pet ownership set to launch in April 2020—for insights on low protein dog food (and included some of our picks of the best options available in 2020).
+We asked Leslie Brooks, DVM and veterinary advisor at betterpet, an online resource promoting responsible pet ownership, for insights on low protein dog food (and included some of our picks for the best options available).

 What Is Low Protein Dog Food?

-First things first—before we jump into all things low protein diet, let’s first cover how, exactly, this particular kind of dog food is categorized.
+First, let’s cover how this particular kind of dog food is categorized.

-“Normal dog food usually has at least 25% dietary protein on a dry matter basis,” Brooks says. “‘Low protein dog food’ is basically dog food that has lower protein content in it than standard adult dog food.”
+“Normal dog food usually has at least 25 percent dietary protein on a dry matter basis,” Brooks says. “‘Low protein dog food’ is basically dog food that has lower protein content in it than standard adult dog food.”

 How much lower?
-“Usually less than 20% dietary protein on a dry matter (DM) basis,” says Brooks.
+“Usually less than 20 percent dietary protein on a dry matter (DM) basis,” says Brooks.

-What Dogs Will Benefit Most From Low Protein Diets?
+Which Dogs Will Benefit Most from Low Protein Diets?

 A low protein diet isn’t for every dog; in fact, it’s not for most dogs.
 “Normal, healthy adult dogs do not need to be fed a low protein dog food,” says Brooks.
 “There are certain medical conditions, however, that need to be addressed with a low protein diet.”

 Different medical conditions also require different levels of protein in a dog food.
-“Dogs with chronic kidney disease usually need to be fed foods with 14-20% DM dietary protein,” says Brooks.
-“Dogs with liver disease should be fed foods with 15-20% DM dietary protein.
-If they are suffering from hepatic encephalopathy (neurologic toxicity from the inability of the liver to metabolize and break down proteins) then they should be fed even lower protein foods with 10-15% DM dietary protein.”
+“Dogs with chronic kidney disease usually need to be fed foods with 14-20 percent DM dietary protein,” says Brooks.
+“Dogs with liver disease should be fed foods with 15-20 percent DM dietary protein.
+If they are suffering from hepatic encephalopathy (neurologic toxicity from the inability of the liver to metabolize and break down proteins), then they should be fed even lower protein foods with 10-15 percent DM dietary protein.”